Sex Ed Is Failing in the USA – You Can Help

 The rows of desks with kids exchanging fluids (ew, gross!) in test tubes to see how fast STDs can spread.

 There was a vague mention that sex can feel good but you should just say no until you're ready.

 Whatever that means.
 Thank goodness Therese is on the blog today!

 Didn't it just make you more curious?

 Sex isn’t bad.
-So why do we treat it like it is?
+Sex ed is smart.
+So why do we treat the topics like they're, well, diseased?
 Why the double-standard when it comes to something every person on Earth thinks about (a lot)?